plotly/plotly.py-docs/notebooks/renderers.md

 Next, we will show how to configure the default renderer.
 After that, we will describe all of the built-in renderers and discuss why you might choose to use each one.

 > Note: The renderers framework is a generalization of the `plotly.offline.iplot` and `plotly.offline.plot` functions that were the recommended way to display figures prior to plotly.py version 4.
-These functions are still supported for backward compatibility, but they will not be discussed here.
+These functions have been reimplemented using the renderers framework and are still supported for backward compatibility, but they will not be discussed here.

 ## Setting the default renderer
 The current and available renderers are configured using the `plotly.io.renderers` configuration object.
 Display this object to see the current default renderer and the list of all available renderers.